patrick-replogle/Sprint-Challenge--User-Interface/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

 Align-items defines how items are laid out on the cross access.
-Applying the center attribute will center the container with content inside it.
+Applying the center attribute will center the container with the content inside it.

 5. Explain why git is valuable to a team of developers.